BluuArc/MMSS-Server/TestCases.md

 ## Adding a User
 * **Method Tested:** `/addUser`
-* **Input:** JSON string of a user based on the [PassableUser](https://github.com/Walden1995/MMSS/tree/master/api/Passable) API.
+* **Input:** Accessed via the POST protocol.
+JSON string of a user based on the [PassableUser](https://github.com/Walden1995/MMSS/tree/master/api/Passable) API.
 Specific ordering of the data isn't required as long as all the required data is in it.
 ```
 {
     "isBeingListened":false,